kiliarobus/Gerard-Esser/README.md

 ## Transcoding

 I wanted to use the drawings as a tool to teach children about animal rights.
 From children from the 70s to children from nowadays.
-Drawings brought back 50 years later to keep on fighting on a, still, very current issue.
+Drawings brought back 50 years later to continue the fight for animal rights.

 ### Transcoding 1

 **Description**

-Detailed written and audio descriptions of the actions happening in the drawings.
-Combining them with music made with each drawing using a website platform that turns drawings/images into music.
+Detailed audio descriptions of the actions happening in the drawings.

 * **Aim**